LarsBehrenberg/IA-prototype/content/posts/first-impressionist-exhibition.md

       But Monet would not be persuaded.
 Both he and Degas (who needed money because his family business had recently failed) both saw the exhibition as an opportunity to show their works to a wider audience and to drum-up some lucrative sales.
     sideGalleryImages:
-      - /assets/manet-a-good-glass-of-beer-1873.jpg
+      - imageUrl: /assets/manet-a-good-glass-of-beer-1873.jpg
-      - /assets/cezanne-portrait-of-anthony-valabregue-1866.jpg
+      - imageUrl: /assets/cezanne-portrait-of-anthony-valabregue-1866.jpg
-      - /assets/monet-olympia-1863.jpg
+      - imageUrl: /assets/monet-olympia-1863.jpg
   - textTitle: Organisation
     text: >-
       ### The main organisers of the first exhibition were Monet, Pissarro,